 One way car manufacturers compete is by creating new driver assistance features for their latest models.
 German marque BMW is at the forefront of the systems, and has recently debuted its new technology: a voice assistant service.

-Much like Google Home, Amazon Echo or the Apple HomePod, BMW’s intelligent voice assistant will respond to questions and make suggestions – as well as keep you company on lonely drives.
-The service, which is likely to spread to other models and manufacturers, will also improve safety, as drivers won’t need to use their hands to activate various systems, or look away from the road.
+BMW’s intelligent voice assistant will respond to questions and make suggestions – as well as keep you company on lonely drives.
+The service, which is likely to spread to other models and manufacturers, can also improve safety, as drivers won’t need to use their hands to activate various systems, or look away from the road.

 Google driverless car company Waymo has just put the first self-driving car – without a human driver/passenger/failsafe – on public roads in Phoenix, Arizona.
 They’ve even started testing their self-driving taxi service, inviting volunteers to sign up to take a free ride.